-We are planning an open-label Phase 2 clinical trial in approximately 36 subjects with symptomatic gout and elevated uric acid levels.
-We divided patients into three dose groups.
+We are planning an open-label Phase 2 clinical trial in approximately 36 subjects with symptomatic gout and elevated serum uric acid levels.
+We plan to divide patients into three dose groups.
 Two of these groups will receive SEL-212.
 The other group will receive pegsiticase alone.
 The primary endpoints will be the safety and tolerability of multiple doses of SEL-212 and pegsiticase alone in addition to a reduction of uric acid levels from baseline.
-We expect that secondary endpoints for this trial will include a reduction in levels of uricase-specific ADAs, pegsiticase-specific ADAs and number of flares.
+We expect that secondary endpoints for this trial will include a reduction in levels of uricase-specific ADAs and pegsiticase-specific ADAs.
+Additional, exploratory endpoints will include number of flares, change in tophi volume as measured by dual energy computed tomography imaging and quality of life measures.